 Dog Ownership by the Numbers

-The millennial and Generation Z consumers are embracing pet-ownership and pet-loving lifestyles to a far greater extent than their parents.
+The millennial and Generation Z consumers embrace pet-ownership and pet-loving lifestyles to a far greater extent than their parents.
 Some statistics mention that baby boomers account for 32% of pets ownership, while younger generations account for 62% of pet ownership in the United States.

 Pet Ownership Isn’t New

 Pet ownership has a long history.
-Egyptians had adoration for cats, but there are traces in their paintings that they owned canines too.
+Egyptians had an adoration for cats, but there are traces in their paintings that they owned canines.
 Prehispanic cultures like the Aztecs praised the Xoloitzcuintli (pronounced “show-low-eats-

 We love dogs and they love us too